ARM calling conventions on WinCE and Linux

 What is a Calling Convention?

-Calling Conventions on Windows CE
+ARM Calling Convention on Windows CE

 Windows CE is a real-time operating system designed for small devices such as mobile phones and PDAs.
-ARM calling convention used in Windows CE is called ARM Procedure Call Standard for Windows CE Operating System (APCS-CE).
+The ARM calling convention used in Windows CE is called ARM Procedure Call Standard for Windows CE Operating System (APCS-CE).

 Example